 To designate your beneficiaries for this plan, use the Supplemental Life Insurance Beneficiary Designation Form or go to the Mercer Voluntary Benefits web site to complete or change your beneficiary designation.
 It is recommended that you review your beneficiary information annually and update, as needed.
 The beneficiary designation with the most recent date, in good form and properly signed, constitutes the only effective designation.

 Changing & Using Your Plan

 You're encouraged to periodically evaluate your coverage to reflect changes in your life and in your dependents' lives.
 Call 1-800-552-9670 or visit the Mercer Voluntary Benefits web site.
 Representatives are available weekdays from 8 a.m. to 5 p.m. central time.

 Flexible Coverage Options

 This program provides the flexibility to purchase the amount of coverage you want from 1 to 8 times your annual pay up to $2,500,000 (rounded to the next higher increment of $10,000).
-Plus, you can apply for coverage for your spouse/same sex spousal equivalent and dependent children.
+Plus, you can apply for coverage for your legal spouse and dependent children.

-Dependent coverage is available for children age 14 days to 19 years, or to age 26 if the child is an unmarried full-time student.
+Dependent coverage is available for children ages 14 days to 26 years if the child is unmarried.
 Payments are conveniently handled through payroll deduction on a post-tax basis.
 That means you won't need to worry about writing checks or mailing monthly payments.